decidables/decidables/README.md

 # NOTES:

+- move to rollup
 - remove lerna (no longer needed due to yarn workspaces?)
-- handle install errors
+- handle install warnings
-- move to rollup
 - need to lint *.scss files
 - need eslint overrides for dev scripts versus browser scripts
-- upgrade all major versions
+- use focused imports to support Tree Shaking?
+- Cleanup bootstrap scss imports
+  - Is popper needed?
+- Add top-level decidable website?
+  - And/or provide way to serve all sites at once?

 # decidable: Explorable Explanations of Decision Making